MultiToolDeveloper/DIoT-SDK-Android/README.md

 3) Request data

-All possible data requests are showed in class interface source file:
+All possible data requests are showed in the class interface source file:

 		interface DIoTCommandInterfaceBluetoothServiceProtocol {
 			fun fetchFeatures()